 Sibling Coloring Contest

-Even if your kids are older and can read themselves, it is still fun to be read to.
+Even if your own kids love it are older and can read themselves, it is still fun to be read to.
 Or, if they need the practice, have your kids read to you!
 Snuggle up on the couch with a stack of good books and enjoy a peaceful afternoon!

 Play with Play-doh